BTCapsule/BTCapsule/README.md

 <b>Sweep Wallet</b>

 To sweep your wallet, make sure the wallet with your particular redeem script is in the same folder as BTCapsule.
-Run BTCapsule, enter an address and the amount of BTC you want to redeem (a little less than available if you want to pay miner fees), and it will create a new file called redeem.txt that can be broadcast on a block explorer.
+Run BTCapsule, enter an address and the amount of BTC to redeem (a little less than available to pay miner fees), and it will create a new file called redeem.txt that can be broadcast on a block explorer.